zdharma-continuum/zinit/README.md

 # Zplugin

-**NEW**: Zplugin now has pure-Zsh [semigraphical dashboard](https://github.com/psprint/zplugin-crasis) wich allows to manipulate plugins, snippets, etc.
+**NEW**: Zplugin now has pure-Zsh [semigraphical dashboard](https://github.com/psprint/zplugin-crasis) which allows to manipulate plugins, snippets, etc.

 **NEW**: [Gallery of Zplugin Invocations](GALLERY.md)